'Bang bang': Henderson witness reacted to gun shots; man charged with woman's murder

 She claimed there had been arguing between a man and a woman shortly before the shooting, "but we couldn't make out what was said".

-"After the shots, we heard a distressed woman's voice yelling, 'What the f***' over and over again.
+"After the shots, we heard a distressed woman's voice yelling, 'What the f***' over and over again."